Zhang Hua: Service under the Jin dynasty

-In 265, after Sima Zhao's son, Sima Yan (Emperor Wu) usurped the throne from the last Cao Wei emperor Cao Huan and established the Jin dynasty (266–420), he appointed Zhang Hua as a Gentleman of the Yellow Gate (黃門侍郎) and awarded him the title of a Secondary Marquis (關內侯).
+In 266, after Sima Zhao's son, Sima Yan (Emperor Wu) usurped the throne from the last Cao Wei emperor Cao Huan and established the Jin dynasty (266–420) in February, he appointed Zhang Hua as a Gentleman of the Yellow Gate (黃門侍郎) and awarded him the title of a Secondary Marquis (關內侯).
 He was promoted to the position of a Master of Writing (尚書) later.
-Around 279 or 280, when the general Yang Hu encouraged Emperor Wu to conquer the Jin dynasty's rival state Eastern Wu, most officials strongly objected but Zhang Hua agreed with Yang Hu and became heavily involved in the strategies and logistic arrangements behind the campaign against Eastern Wu.
-After the Jin dynasty conquered Eastern Wu in 280, Emperor Wu enfeoffed Zhang Hua as the Marquis of Guangwu (廣武侯) to honour him for his contributions.
+When the general Yang Hu encouraged Emperor Wu to conquer the Jin dynasty's rival state Eastern Wu, most officials strongly objected but Zhang Hua agreed with Yang Hu and became heavily involved in the strategies and logistic arrangements behind the campaign against Eastern Wu.
+In c.December 278, when Yang Hu was gravely ill, Emperor Wu sent Zhang to pay him a visit to ask for strategies on conquering Wu; Yang's advice was to launch the campaign swiftly, lest Sun Hao be replaced by a more competent ruler.
+Zhang agreed with Yang's assessment.
+On his part, Yang remarked that Zhang would be the person to complete his goal (of conquering Eastern Wu).
+After the Jin dynasty conquered Eastern Wu in May 280, Emperor Wu enfeoffed Zhang Hua as the Marquis of Guangwu (廣武侯) to honour him for his contributions.
+Liu Wei's uncle Liu Na was known for his appraisal of personalities; his comment on Zhang Hua was "I cannot understand Zhang Maoxian".

 Zhang Hua soon fell out of favour with Emperor Wu.
 When Emperor Wu once asked him who could be a regent for his son Sima Zhong (later Emperor Hui), Zhang Hua recommended Emperor Wu's brother, Sima You (the Prince of Qi).
 Although Sima You was clearly capable of fulfilling that role, Emperor Wu was angry with Zhang Hua because he feared that Sima You might usurp the throne from Sima Zhong in the future since he had much support from the masses.
 The officials who previously opposed the campaign against Eastern Wu seized this opportunity to speak ill of Zhang Hua in front of Emperor Wu and cause him to fall out of the emperor's favour.
 Emperor Wu then sent Zhang Hua away to the northern frontier in You Province to serve as Colonel Who Protects the Wuhuan (護烏桓校尉) and General Who Stabilises the North (安北將軍).
 Zhang Hua performed well in office as he pacified the various non-Han Chinese peoples, such as the Wuhuan and Xianbei tribes, in the region.
 Although Emperor Wu considered summoning Zhang Hua back to the imperial capital Luoyang to serve in ministerial positions, he changed his mind every time after listening to officials who disliked Zhang Hua.
+As the Minister of Ceremonies (太常), he suffered disgrace when he was dismissed for negligence after one of the beams in the imperial ancestral temple broke.
+Thus, for the rest of Emperor Wu's reign, he attended court sessions as a marquis.